Horton self-similarity of Kingman's coalescent tree: Coalescent processes, trees

 \subsection{Coalescent tree}

-A merger history of Kingman's $N$-coalescent process can be naturally described by a time-oriented binary tree $T^{(N)}_{\rm K}$ constructed as follows.
+A merger history of Kingman's $N$-coalescent process can be naturally described by a time oriented binary tree $T^{(N)}_{\rm K}$ constructed as follows.
 Start with $N$ leaves that represent the initial $N$ particles and have time mark $t=0$.
 When two clusters coalesce (a transition occurs), merge the corresponding vertices to form an internal vertex with a time mark of the coalescent.
 The final coalescence forms the tree root.
-The resulting time-oriented tree represents the history of the process.
-It is readily seen that there is one-to-one map from the trajectories of an $N$-coalescence process onto the time-oriented trees with $N$ leaves.
+The resulting time oriented binary tree represents the history of the process.
+We notice that a given unlabeled tree corresponds to multiple coalescent trajectories obtained by relabeling of the initial particles.

-Finally, observe that the combinatorial version of the above coalescent tree is invariant under time scaling $t_{\rm new}=C\,t_{\rm old}$, $C>0$.
+Observe that the combinatorial version $\textsc{shape}\left(T_{\rm K}^{(N)}\right)$ of the Kingman's coalescent tree is invariant under time scaling $t_{\rm new}=C\,t_{\rm old}$, $C>0$.
 Thus without loss of generality we let $K(i,j) \equiv 1/N$ in Kingman's $N$-coalescent process.
 Slowing the process's evolution $N$ times is natural in Smoluchowski coagulation equations that describe the dynamics of the fraction of clusters of different masses.